 After installation, you'll need to enable the keyboard:

 I found the Android setup a bit more straightforward since it guides you through the process within the app itself.
-On iPhone, you have to navigate through settings manually, which can be a lil confusing if you've never added a third-party keyboard before.
+On iPhone, you have to navigate through settings manually, which can be slightly confusing if you've never added a third-party keyboard before.
+That said, both platforms have improved their onboarding flows in recent updates, making the process smoother than it was a year ago.

 Once you've installed CleverType and enabled it as a keyboard, it's time to set it up to match your preferences.
 The initial configuration only takes a few minutes but makes a big difference in how useful the app will be.